Chancellor’s Innovation Fund

 Proposal

-Proposals should be generated using the CIF proposal template and should be three to five pages in length, not including a budget, appendices and supporting documents.
+Proposals should be generated using the CIF proposal template and should be no more than two pages in length, not including a title page and summary budget.
+Proposals should utilize a font of 10 points or larger.

 Please submit an invention disclosure to the ORC for the technology related to the proposal prior to the proposal submission deadline if you have not already done so.